Strategic Plan

 • Cultivate a healthy, safe and efficient workplace that attracts and retains a skilled and capable workforce

-• Support the growth and development of our people through succession planning and learning opportunities
+• Support the growth and development of our people through succession planning and learning opportunities (such as empowering the workforce to understand digital transformation and emerging technology)

-• Working for Queensland Survey results exceed public sector averages
+• Working for Queensland Survey results exceed public sector averages.

 Risks